About

 • Managed a 25-member cross-functional (software, design, suspension, steering, brakes) team in building a light off-road vehicle

-• Used IoT and Matlab’s ThingSpeak to develop graphical visualization in getting the running status of the vehicle during race
+• Used IoT and Matlab’s ThingSpeak to develop a graphical visualization to get the running status of the vehicle during race